dr-m/hellovm/README.md

 On LLVM 9 to 13, the program is readily linked position-independent code straight from the compiler.

-On LLVM 14 and 15, there is an issue that a `.text.rela` section for the constant will not be replaced, and two `.text` sections will be generated: https://github.com/llvm/llvm-project/issues/57274
+On LLVM 14 and 15, there is an issue that a `.rela.text` section for the constant will not be replaced, and two `.text` sections will be generated: https://github.com/llvm/llvm-project/issues/57274